An introduction to rigid-body physics

 1. The 2 balls have the same size, mass, initial height, and initial velocity.

-2. The simulation runs at 1/10th normal speed, making the time steps noticeable.
+2. The simulation runs at 1/10th normal speed, making the simulation steps noticeable.

 3. The ball with CCD enabled (on the left) sticks the landing on the platform.